Sakurann/connect/openid-connect-4-verifiable-presentations/openid-connect-4-verifiable-presentations-1_0.md

 ## Existing OpenID Connect RP integrates SSI wallets

 An application currently utilizing OpenID Connect for accessing various federated identity providers can use the same protocol to also integrate with emerging SSI-based wallets.
-Thats an conveient transition path leveraging existing expertise and protecting investments made.
+Thats an convenient transition path leveraging existing expertise and protecting investments made.

 ## Existing OpenID Connect OP as custodian of End-User Credentials